Living in Mexico without a car has been relatively easy thanks to the public transportation in Playa del Carmen.

 ADO Airport Bus

-Insider Tip: There’s another less well-known ADO bus station (referred to as ADO Terminal Alterna) in downtown Playa del Carmen at 12th Street and 20th Avenue.
+Travelista Tip: There is another less well-known ADO bus station (referred to as ADO Terminal Alterna) in downtown Playa del Carmen at 12th Street and 20th Avenue.
 If you’re staying closer to this location, I would definitely recommend taking the ADO from here as it will be way less crowded.